 Perhaps some individual features might be introduced in Kubernetes itself, like runtime dependencies, for example.
 But really the scope of Kubernetes as a platform is as a runtime platform and orchestrator.

-Kubernetes does serve as a great platform to build on top of, because of its strong API and plugin mechanisms.
+Kubernetes does however serve as a great platform to build on top of, because of its strong API, plugin mechanisms and portability.

 In addition, Garden isn't only for Kubernetes.
 It's designed to be pluggable into various other platforms, which may over time include AWS services like ECS and Lambda, Google Cloud Platform services, Heroku, and so on.